How To Hold a Post-Project Review

 What Do You Need?

-A big part of answering what is project planning after the project is complete is to have the answers to some of the questions below.
 You can pull these items together as the project manager or let your team members know that you’re going to be doing this at the end of the project and for them to keep up with the collateral you’ll need through the course of the project.

 - Did the project meet its objectives? – The project may have technically come to completion and is considered closed, but did it accomplish what it set out to do?
 This really speaks to the business value of the project and whether that met its realization.
 Many projects may be “technically correct, but fundamentally wrong” meaning that the original intent or purpose of the project was missed once the project was complete.